CodePushGo/website/src/content/blog/en/how-to-resolve-android-build-errors-in-capacitor.md

     ```

-**Need faster fixes?** Capgo allows you to push updates instantly, bypassing app store delays.
+**Need faster fixes?** CodePushGo allows you to push updates instantly, bypassing app store delays.
 It's a great way to keep your app stable and users happy.

 ## Ultimate Guide to Debugging Ionic Apps on Android and iOS ...